Key Learning Points

 What are the disadvantages of using acupuncture points in the ear?

-Although ear acupuncture has been used to some extent for many hundreds of years in China, where practitioners based their diagnosis and treatment on the metaphysics behind traditional Chinese medicine, not all acupuncturists use them.
+They’ve use ear acupuncture to some extent for many hundreds of years in China.
+Acupuncturists there base their treatment on the theories behind traditional Chinese medicine, although not all acupuncturists use them.

 However, auricular acupuncture lends itself to treatment by people from other therapies, such as osteopaths, chiropractors, naturopaths, psychotherapists, physiotherapists, nurses, even dentists and doctors!
 To get results they often don’t need much training.